anteoas/replicant-todomvc/README.md

 # The Replicant TodoMVC Example

 An implementation of the [TodoMVC](http://todomvc.com) app using the [Replicant](https://github.com/cjohansen/replicant) library.
 You can try the app here:

 * https://anteoas.github.io/replicant-todomvc/

 ***Replicant***: _A native [ClojureScript](https://clojurescript.org) virtual DOM renderer - render hiccup directly_

-Replicant is a Clojure and ClojureScript library.
+Replicant is a [Clojure](https://clojure.org) and ClojureScript library.
 Working with it has many similarities with React, but it is not using React and thus not depending on React and everything that React depends on.
-In fact Replicant has zero/zilch/no dependencies at all.
+In fact Replicant has zero/zilch/no dependencies.

 The example shows a way (of infinitely many) to wire up a Replicant app, with a focus on keeping the views as pure data.
 We can do this because replicant supports pure data DOM event handlers and VDOM lifecycle hooks.